Skip to main content

 </script>

-The handler function of the input event takes the CustomEvent object as a parameter and returns a string with the text typed in the input.
+The handler function of the change event takes the CustomEvent object as a parameter and in its detail property it contains an object with the text typed in the input.
+The received object may also contain input:true, if a text is being typed in the input.

 Setting the type of the input